 Explanation: In-situ conservation is one of the types of biodiversity conservation.
 In-situ conservation involves protection of flora and fauna within its natural habitat.
 The four types of protected areas are as follows, a) Biosphere reserves, b) National parks, c) Wildlife sanctuaries, d) Gene sanctuaries.

-13. State true or false.
-Gene bank is one of the ways for biodiversity conservation.
+13. Gene bank is one of the ways for biodiversity conservation.

 Explanation: Gene bank is one of the types which come under Ex-situ conservation of biodiversity.
 Genetic variability is preserved by gene bank normal growing conditions.
 These are cold storages where germ palm are kept under controlled temperature and humidity for storage.

 14. Which one of the following is the way for conservation of biodiversity?